Twitter adds more users, but finds it hard to make money from them

 On the business side, Twitter saw overall revenues of $824 million, down on the $841 million from the previous quarter.
 That's despite a 23 percent increase in ad engagements, and a cheaper "cost per engagement" rate.
 Twitter says that the issue is twofold: a now-fixed error in its ad targeting platform stopped it selling ads, while increased running costs (both for the platform, and staff) ate into its margins.

 Twitter also pointed a finger at a "lighter slate of big events and launches in July and August" helping to soften its business.
-The implication being that 2020, with the Olympics and a Men's World Cup, will help reverse those numbers.
+The implication being that 2020, with the Olympics and the UEFA Euro soccer championship, will help reverse those numbers.
 Although it must be a concern that Twitter is so reliant on events beyond its control to determine its profitability.

 Part of that is down to the company's efforts to, as always, improve the "health" of its conversation and increase overall engagement.
 The changes do seem to be working, with timeline tweaks, event pages and topic follows all keeping people hooked on the site.
 Twitter is expecting to see a big boost to its bottom line thanks to a deal with NBC for content related to the 2020 Olympic Games.